kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and orders the police to shoot on sight all kinds of illicit substances wherever they see them, even while being smoked, injected or snorted by users.
 Tens of thousands of Filipinos die from stray bullets.

-- <span class=year>2022</span> The Philippines’ second Golden Age starts after 31 million survivors of Duterte's War on Drugs, blissfully stoned, elect Ferdinand "Bongbong" Marcos, Jr. as president in a landslide.
+- <span class=year>2022</span> The Philippines’ second Golden Age begins after 31 million survivors of Duterte's War on Drugs, blissfully stoned, elect Ferdinand "Bongbong" Marcos, Jr. as president in a landslide.